stackbit-projects/ged-frontpage-c49e5/src/pages/index.md

           The Competency Systems ® is the next-generation teaching-learning platform that integrates neuroscience, learning science and artificial intelligence.

+          *   Our GED Prep system is based on the Learning Outcomes Framework that enables coherent and rigorous set of educational goals.

+          *   The system offers you an excellent preparation of English language as ESOL.

+          *   Learning experience is designed to align with the GED Learning Outcomes.

+          *   Necessary knowledge areas, skills and dispositions are imparted for your successful life outcomes.

+          *   Most affordable preparatory system.
         actions:
           - label: Learn More
             url: /features